 I have never been a big fan of specialized baking pans (or any specialized kitchen tools) but I made an exception with this ciambella cake pan.

-This Italian cake is a cake called a ciambella because it is baked in a special ring mold (cake pan).
+This Italian cake is called a ciambella because it is baked in a special ring mold (cake pan).
 Ciambella means donut in Italian and this baking mold makes this beautiful shape that Italians love to use when baking their cakes.

-- A Savarin mold (which is what I used here.
-This one is a 9.5 inch round nonstick mold (use as is for this recipe)
+- A Savarin mold (which is what I used here.)
+This one is a 9.5-inch round nonstick mold (use as is for this recipe)

 - Large Bundt pan (add about 10 minutes or so to the bake time)